 We appreciate your participation as a presenter for our upcoming California Hospital Volunteer Leadership Conference.
 Our conference is valuable to our members, in large part, because of the efforts and contributions from our stellar presenters.

 To help facilitate the development of your presentation materials, we have compiled an assortment of tips, guidelines and recommendations to help you prepare a successful presentation that encourages audience engagement, learning and retention.
-We hope you find the information helpful and encourage you to submit your own ideas and feedback to [email protected].
+We hope you find the information helpful and encourage you to submit your own ideas and feedback to [email protected]g.

 Preparing Your Presentation